-After saving up for 10 months and quitting their jobs, Chris and Tamara left San Francisco in October 2013 to travel slowly through Latin America.
+After saving up for 10 months and quitting their jobs, Chris and Tamara of Our Leap Year left San Francisco in October 2013 to travel slowly through Latin America.
 They’re traveling with two backpacks and their 15-year old Cairn Terrier, Holly and working on improving their Spanish, re-imagining their working lives (no more 9-5 please!), and making some life-long memories.
 Here’s a week-in-the-life of Tamara and Chris in Argentina.

 Day 1 – Friday

 7:00am – It’s our sixth week in Buenos Aires, Argentina.
 Despite the night owl culture here, we’re up early for our last week of Spanish classes.
 Since Chris starts class earlier, Tamara takes Holly for her morning walk in Palermo.
 Then, it’s back home for our morning ritual: coffee and reading the news online.

 8:15am – Chris walks to class.
 It’s roughly 3km and would be faster using public transportation, but the walk is more interesting: shopkeepers cleaning the sidewalk, pastries (also known as facturas) in windows.

 9:00am – In Chris’s class are students from Holland, France and Germany.
 Tamara’s class starts later, and she’s with students from Brazil, Japan and the U.S. Most of the time in conversation classes, we talk about our lives and our home countries.

 1:00pm – Empanadas for lunch.
 Six for 51 pesos!
 That’s a $5 lunch for the two of us.
 Score.

 5:00pm – We finally pull the trigger on a flight to Costa Rica, our next stop.
 Afterwards, Tamara calls the airline to add Holly to the reservation, only to find out we have to change it because they don’t allow pets to fly on weekends.
 We both exhale when we find out there are no change fees.